StackExchange/stack-blog/_posts/2016-04-24-Plurastic-meetings.md

 When I run that meeting I will do my research ahead of time and have questions in my back pocket if others aren’t forthcoming.
 I ask follow-ups.
 A bit like a talk-show host.

 Also?
 We like guest hosts.
 We pick a new team member to run the show every two weeks.
 Running a meeting is FizzBuzz, remember?
-Nice opportunity to broaden the skills of team members.
+Nice opportunity to broaden skills for future managers.

 ###Managers like to talk
 A further advantage of the question-prompted format is that we managers don’t get to talk in an open-ended way.